Cysharp/MemoryPack/README.md

 }
 ```

-Runtime code and TypeScript type will generate to target directory.
+Runtime code and TypeScript type will be generated in the target directory.

 ![image](https://user-images.githubusercontent.com/46207/194916544-1b6bb5ed-966b-43c3-a378-3eac297c2b40.png)